mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> How fresh and new!

-Sun Face Buddha, Moon Face Buddha is “how fresh and new,” because ... it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
+Sun Face Buddha, Moon Face Buddha is “fresh and new” because it’s pretty rare to hear “Sun Face Buddha, Moon Face Buddha.”
 There are lots of Buddhas, but he has never heard of “Sun Face Buddha” or “Moon Face Buddha”; that’s why Engo says, “how fresh and new!”

-But it is not necessarily a name.
-He said “Sun Face Buddha” or “Moon Face Buddha”; that means whether his life is long or his life it short, it doesn’t matter – just a Buddha.
+But it’s not necessary [to] name [them].
+He said “Sun Face Buddha, Moon Face Buddha”; that means whether his life is long or his life it short, it doesn’t matter, just a Buddha.
 He can live long, or he has to die.
 If he has to die now, does his body disappear completely, no life anymore?
 Or can he still dwell in [nirvana](glossary#nirvana), eternity?
 Whatever you say, it doesn’t hit the mark.

 If it is true, where can he live?
 That is Buddha.

-##### 29:09

 >> Sustenance for his fledgeling.

 Sun Face Buddha, Moon Face Buddha: if this is just to take care of young birds in order to fly in the sky, well, Sun Face Buddha, Moon Face Buddha is a really gentle, soft suggestion how to live, how to affect life and death.
-But we do this [Sun Face Buddha, Moon Face Buddha].
+But we do this.
 It’s not always [stuck] in gentleness; there is a very strict, sharp suggestion there too.

 ##### 30:10

-The Verse:

-\[This is\] [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon) ’s comment on each verse.
+The Verse. \[This is\] [Setchō Zen Master](glossary#setchō-jūken)’s verse for the koan, and also [Engo Zen Master](engo-kokugon)’s comment on each verse.

 **Transcriber’s Note:** Here is Setchō Zen Master’s complete verse, without the comments: